BSc MSc PhD

 HIV Vaccine Development

-Although HIV-1/AIDS pandemic has become a managed chronic disease and has gotten out of the focus of many funding bodies, it remains one of the global health priorities.
+Although HIV-1/AIDS pandemic has become a managed chronic disease and has gotten out of the focus of many funding bodies, it remains one of the global public health priorities.
 An effective preventive vaccine against HIV-1 can avert millions of new infections, empower women, protect children, circumvent the stigma and discrimination facing men-who-have-sex-with-men and all HIV-1-positive individuals, and help many others beyond the reach of today’s HIV-1 treatment and prevention options.
-Millions of already infected people around the world will benefit from HIV cure.
+Millions of people already living with HIV around the world will benefit from the HIV cure.
 With the renewed focus on infectious diseases, pandemics and demonstrated societal impact pathogens can have on communities and state and even global economies, the time has never been better to widen our understanding of host-pathogen interactions, gather novel information on protective responses against viruses and their induction, develop new skills and expand the toolbox of antiviral vaccines and human vaccinology.

 Antiretroviral therapy alone versus antiretroviral therapy with a kick and kill approach, on measures of the HIV reservoir in participants with recent HIV infection (the RIVER trial): a phase 2, randomised trial.